Marquette vs. Northern Illinois: Odds, spread, over/under - November 6

 - Marquette compiled a 20-12-0 ATS record last year.

-- Northern Illinois put together a 16-11-0 record against the spread last year.
+- Northern Illinois won 16 games against the spread last year, while failing to cover 11 times.

-- A total of 15 of the Huskies' games last season went over the point total.
+- Huskies games went over the point total 15 out of 27 times last year.

 Check out all the futures bets available at BetMGM!